serge-web/serge/packages/components/src/local/visibility-form/README.md

 # Percieved As Form documentation

-This is an example readme file for the 'Percieved As Form' component.
+This is an example readme file for the 'Visibility Form' component.

 ## UI Example